sonic-net/SONiC/doc/vlan/switchport-mode-support/Switchport Mode and VLAN CLI Enhancement.md

 #### Configuring Port & PortChannel from Routed to Access

-In these examples, Ethernet0 will be configured as “Access” from “Routed”
+In these examples, Ethernet0 will be configured as “Access” from “Routed”.
+We will be using some of exisitng Vlans (Vlan2 to Vlan12 created in the above section) for vlan member configuration on Port.

 By default, all ports have IP assigned.
 For Switchport configuration we have to remove IP assignment otherwise CLI will show following Error: